 What is really at the root of the Catholic teaching?
 Like so many of their teachings, it hinges on their twisted view of sex.

 They teach that the ‘forbidden fruit’ in the Garden of Eden was sexual intercourse.
-(That’s absurd on the face of it as 1., Eve hadn’t been created yet when God gave Adam the command to abstain from the tree, 2., God commanded Adam and Eve to procreate, and 3., Eve was alone when she ate from the tree.)
+(That’s absurd on its face as 1., Eve hadn’t been created yet when God gave Adam the command to abstain from the tree, 2., God commanded Adam and Eve to procreate, and 3., Eve was alone when she ate from the tree.)

 They teach that celibacy makes their clergy holier and closer to God.
 (How’s that working out for you?
 Sexual scandals among the clergy abound.)